lightstep/opentelemetry-examples/collector/prom-native-cockroachdb/README.md

-# Ingest Clickhouse metrics using the OpenTelemetry Collector
+# Ingest Cockroachdb metrics using the OpenTelemetry Collector

 ## Overview

- Clickhouse natively exposes a Prometheus endpoint and the OpenTelemetry Collector has a [Prometheus receiver][otel-prom-receiver] that can be used to scrape its Prometheus endpoint.
-This directory contains an example showing how to configure Clickhouse and the Collector to send metrics to Lightstep Observability.
+ Cockroachdb natively exposes a Prometheus endpoint and the OpenTelemetry Collector has a [Prometheus receiver][otel-prom-receiver] that can be used to scrape its Prometheus endpoint.
+This directory contains an example showing how to configure Cockroachdb and the Collector to send metrics to Lightstep Observability.

 ## Prerequisites